zhouxiaomao/python-chirp/README.rst

    Arch:         pacman -S libffi openssl libuv
    OSX:          brew install libffi openssl libuv

-As long has libchirp is beta we only provide wheels for Windows, since building on Windows is very complex.
+As long as libchirp is beta we only provide wheels for Windows: building on Windows is very complex.

 pip
 ---